Heartagena: The Wild Heart of Colombia

 Day 2 – Building + Cacao

-Theme: Shared labor and cultural exchange.
+Theme: Shared labor and

 • Document the collaborative building of the sweat lodge with a local guide — highlighting indigenous technique and sustainable materials.